KDRS-SA/search-and-view-docs/_docs/xml/filter.md

 parent: XML View
 ---
 Data can be filtered.
 This will be sent as query to the database. \
-solr syntax can be used, but use human display names for the fields. \
+solr syntax can be used, but use human display names for the fields.

-Please use `AND` or `OR` in uppercase to combine multiple criteria. \
+Currently filter tag is supported, but you can use `AND` or `OR` in uppercase to combine multiple criteria.
-Currently one pair of filter tags is supported.

 Example: Show the subjects for a student that are related to his/her final year (type 's').
 Also include exams (type 'e').
 {% highlight xml %}